 The cliff dwellings were inhabited for less than 100 years.
 By the year 1300, the area had become deserted, likely because of drought.
 Archeologists used to call the people who lived here Anasazi, a Navajo word that means “ancient foreigners”.
 The terminology has since been changed to Ancestral Pueblo to reflect their relation to the modern Pueblo tribes.

-The fee to enter Mesa Verde is $35- that is good for your full car and lasts for seven days (as of 2021).
+The Mesa Verde National Park entrance fee is $30- that is good for your full car and lasts for seven days (as of 2023).
 If you will be combining this visit with other National Parks, be sure to get an America the Beautiful Pass– this annual pass costs $80 and gets you unlimited access to National Parks for one year.
 This pass covers entrance fees, it does not cover tour fees or lodging fees.

 Look for Junior Ranger packets in the Visitor Center.
 The kids complete the packets, and return them to be sworn in as Junior Rangers complete with a wooden badge!
 You may also want to get a family National Park Passport Book to stamp at each park you visit.

-Mesa Verde was one of our favorite parks as a family.
-With an elevation of just over 8000 feet at the Far View Area, even in mid-summer temperatures were warm but comfortable, with highs in the mid-80s.
+Mesa Verde National Park was one of our favorite parks as a family.
+With an elevation of just over 8000 feet at the Far View Area, even in mid-summer temperatures are warm but comfortable, with highs in the mid-80s.

 Once you enter the park, you’ll be on a winding, climbing road until you hit the Far View Area.
 This drive takes about 30 minutes without stops.
 About 1/3 of the way in you’ll pass the Morefield Campground, then drive through a tunnel.
 Take your time enjoying the overlooks along this road, they have wonderful vistas of the valley below!